userver-framework/userver/scripts/docs/en/userver/logging.md

 ### Dynamic change of the logging level

-> Note that writing down the debug or trace logs can significantly affect the performance of the service.
-In addition to the overhead of writing down more log records, C++ debug symbols may be loaded from the disk to report stack traces.
-Such IO could lead to significant and unpredictable delays in task processing.
+The logging `level` that was set in the static config of the components::Logging component for the entire service can be changed on the fly.

-The logging `level` set in the static config of the components::Logging component for the entire service can be changed on the fly using the handle of the server::handlers::LogLevel handle.
-See @ref md_en_userver_tutorial_production_service for more info.
+See @ref md_en_userver_log-level-running-service for more info.

 ### Limit log length of the requests and responses